 Synthetic upholstery: Mix 1/2 cup of vinegar, 1 cup of warm water and 1/2 tablespoon of liquid dish soap or Castile soap in a spray bottle.
 Mist the soiled area and scrub with a soft cloth until the stain is gone.

-Use a towel to soak up any excess water remaining on the furniture surface and let the furniture air dry.
-Setting up a fan can help your furniture dry faster to avoid potential mildew.
+Use a towel to soak up any excess water remaining on the sofa surface and let the sofa air dry.
+Setting up a fan can help your couch dry faster to avoid potential mildew.